hshi/AFQMCLAB/README.md

   //TODO: Check population Control Configuration, make sure it is proportion to weight.

+  //TODO: Change getForce function, most of them should have input Walkerwalkeroperation function.

   //TODO: Normal simulation seems to have more infinite variance problem, check old code for benchmark. ==> Try to run new code in Hurricane